AbChatt/Being-Seen/doc/sprint4/sprint4.md

 2. Update product uploading and editing frontend ui with the category field (2 hour) (Luowei)

-3. Implement a sort button in the store to sort products by its category (3 hour) (Luowei)
+3. Implement a filter button in the store to enable youth to filter products by its category (3 hour) (Luowei)

 **TEA4-19**: As Dorothy (a donor), I want to access a homeless youth’s page by their username so that I can find a specific individual I meet.